emqx/emqx-docs/en_US/bridge/bridge-rabbitmq.md

 ::: tip

-After EMQ X version 3.1, a powerful rule engine is introduced to replace plug-ins.
+After EMQX version 3.1, a powerful rule engine is introduced to replace plug-ins.
 It is recommended that you use it.
 See [Bridge data to RabbitMQ](../rule/bridge_rabbitmq.md) to setup RabbitMQ bridges in rule engine.

 :::

-EMQ X bridges and forwards MQTT messages to RabbitMQ cluster:
+EMQX bridges and forwards MQTT messages to RabbitMQ cluster:

 ![image](./assets/bridges_2.png)